malakali29/malakali29/README.md

-### Malak Ali
+### Malak Ali 🐇

-Hello I'm Malak and I've been merging art and code for about a year now.
+<p>Hello I'm Malak and I've been merging art and code for about a year now.<br>
-Most of my websites serve as a way to immortalise people, feelings, and memories.
+Most of my websites serve as a way to immortalise people, feelings, and memories.<br>
-I hope you enjoy looking at my things 🐇
+I hope you enjoy looking at my things </p>